lkmklsmn/bbtnn/README.md

 * Integrate scRNA-seq datasets across batches with/without labels.
 * Build a low-dimensional representation of the scRNA-seq data.
+* Accurately predict cell types for an independent scRNAseq dataset.
+* Integration of millions of cells on personal computers.

 ## Check out out live tutorial!
-The following notebooks allow you to interactively explore BBTNN and can be run within your browser.
+The following notebooks allow you to interactively explore bbtnn and can be run within your browser.
 We have prepared two analysis examples:
 1. [Simulation dataset](https://github.com/lkmklsmn/bbtnn/tree/master/examples/TNN_Simulation.ipynb)
 2. [Pancreas dataset](https://github.com/lkmklsmn/bbtnn/tree/master/examples/TNN_pancreas_comparison.ipynb)